Originally published in February 2010 on Argentina Mining’s monthly newsletter.

 - b) The sector and its trends, at least in sufficient depth to evaluate investments.

 Now, speaking of mining in Argentina -and South America in general- and in particular about shares of mining companies, we find a vast field for equity investment, considering the areas of knowledge mentioned.
-Investing in mining stocks should not be off-limits for institutional and individual investors in South America: many of the members of the sector have a high degree of technical and market knowledge that would be extremely useful when analyzing and choosing companies that are outperforming, projects with high potential, or outstanding management.
+Investing in mining stocks should not be off-limits for companies and individual executives in South America: many of the members of the sector have a high degree of technical and market knowledge that would be extremely useful when analyzing and choosing companies that are outperforming, projects with high potential, or outstanding management.
 So we are halfway there.

 Now, to tackle the other half, we need to learn about the stock market and its basics.
 Numerous sources of information are available, as well as tools and advisors ready to help in the process.
 We can mention brokerage firms such as Canaccord, services such as E-trade, information driven sites such as Investopedia, Yahoo Finance and more recently Google Finance.
 In terms of books, Guide for Investing, from the previously mentioned Robert Kiyosaki, is a good place for beginners.